-Planning on breastfeeding for the first time and don’t know how to even begin?
-Here are 14 super helpful breastfeeding tips to help you through your first time.
+Are you planning on breastfeeding for the first time and don’t know how to begin?
+Here are 14 super helpful breastfeeding tips for new moms to help you have a successful breastfeeding experience.

 Breastfeeding is a great bonding experience for you and your baby.
-There are many pros to breastfeeding vs pumping.
-Even though we know the benefits we could all use some extra tips on breastfeeding for the first time.
+There are many pros to breastfeeding vs. pumping.
+For example, breastmilk provides antibodies that can help reduce the risk of ear infections in newborns.
+Even though we know the benefits of breast milk, we could all use some extra tips on breastfeeding for the first time.

-However, breastfeeding is hard.
-It takes some time to get used to for the first time and can get a little overwhelming at times.
-These tips helped me as a first-time mom with breastfeeding my first baby and then for my second baby and they can help you too.
+Breastfeeding is hard.
+It takes some time to get used to both you and the baby the first time and can get a little overwhelming sometimes.
+These breastfeeding tips for new moms helped me as a first-time mom and can help you too.

 1. Take a breastfeeding class.

 Learn all you can about breastfeeding during your pregnancy.
 The Ultimate Breastfeeding Class by Milkology is amazing.
 It is an online class, so you can take it whenever you want.
 And then you have access to it whenever you need to reference it.

 This class tells you everything you need to know about breastfeeding and milk production.
 For example, breast milk changes as the needs of your baby change.
 The class also has a lot of tips for getting a good breastfeeding latch.

 For example, the baby’s mouth should cover almost all your areola, not just your nipple.
 This is important to know because a good latch is what prevents sore nipples.
 Be sure to check it out; it is well worth it!

 Doing the first breastfeeding after birth during the golden hour would be best.
 The golden hour is the first and most crucial time to bond with your baby after delivery.
 Your baby is awake and alert following delivery.
 This is when skin-to-skin contact is very important.